someengineering/resoto.com/src/pages/about.md

 **Resoto** indexes resources, captures dependencies, and maps out your infrastructure in an understandable [graph](/docs/concepts/graph).
 The graph contains metrics for each [resource](/docs/reference/data-models).

-Developers and SREs can search the graph with a [query language](/docs/reference/cli/query), and create alerting and cleanup [workflows](/docs/concepts/automation/workflow).
+Developers and SREs can search the graph with a [search syntax](/docs/reference/cli/search), and create alerting and cleanup [workflows](/docs/concepts/automation/workflow).

 Metrics can be aggregated and exported to a time-series database such as [Prometheus](https://prometheus.io).